DrewEaster/thespian/README.md

 What is it?
 -----------

 It's an actor based framework for building DDD, CQRS and event sourcing applications.
 It's built using Akka and makes use of the quite amazing akka-persistence module.
+The design is influenced by a vision to have a 1:1 relationship between an Aggregate Root (AR) and an actor.
+And, importantly, it promotes a simplifies concurrency model whereby only one actor per aggregate root instance can ever exist at one time.

 What is it not?
 ---------------